Auckland Airport worker, contact of MIQ staffer confirmed as Omicron cases

 Any further locations of interest will be added to the Ministry of Health's website if necessary.

 "We are taking a prudent approach and encouraging all Aucklanders to check the Locations of Interest website regularly and follow the advice provided.
-If you have symptoms of Covid-19 please get a test immediately and if you were at any of these venues contact Healthline (0800 358 5453)," the ministry said in a statement.
+If you have symptoms of Covid-19 please get a test immediately and if you were at any of these venues contact Healthline (0800 358 5453)," the ministry said.

 A further update will be provided in the ministry's 1pm Covid-19 media release on Thursday.

-Earlier today the ministry announced 56 new cases had been detected at the border in the last 24 hours.
+Earlier on Wednesday, the ministry announced 56 new cases had been detected at the border in the last 24 hours.

-An Auckland airport worker, who is double vaccinated and has had a booster dose, tested positive for Covid-19 yesterday.
-Whole genome sequencing for this case was carried out today, with the case was treated as Omicron till the variant had been confirmed, "out of an abundance of caution".
+The airport worker, who is double vaccinated and has had a booster dose, tested positive for Covid-19 on Tuesday.
+Whole genome sequencing for this case was carried out on Wednesday, with the case treated as Omicron while the variant was being confirmed, "out of an abundance of caution".

-The airport worker was infectious from January 15 - but they were not at work while infectious.
+The airport worker was infectious from January 15 - but they were not at work while infectious, the ministry said.

 The case has one household contact who has returned an initial negative test result.